 NOTE 3: Multiple QoS Class can only be applied for Deferred 5GC-MT-LR Procedure in this release of the specification.

 - Assured Class: This class defines the most stringent requirement on the accuracy achieved for a location request.
 If a location estimate obtained does not fulfil the other QoS requirements, then it shall be discarded, and an appropriate error cause shall be sent.
+LMF will also check with NWDAF about whether the location estimate can satisfy the requested LCS QoS accuracy.
+If not, LMF may adjust the positioning method to acquire location estimate with better accuracy.

 NOTE 4: How the LMF decides the positioning method is an implementation aspect not pre-determined by QoS criteria.